Apodini/Apodini/Documentation/PropertyWrapper/Parameter.md

 ### Defining a Parameter outside of a `Handler`

 Some middleware types and protocols can expose parameters as part of the endpoint defining characteristics.
 E.g. RESTful and OpenAPI based APIs use the URI path to define endpoints including variables such as `/birds/BIRD_ID` to identify the requested `Bird` by its identifier `BIRD_ID`.
-A `@Parameter` property used as a path parameter within a `Component` defined outside of a `Handler`, e.g.: as part of a Group can be interred to be a parameter in the URI path for some HTTP based web API exporters.
+A `@PathParameter` property used as a path parameter within a `Component` defined outside of a `Handler` (e.g.: as part of a `Group`) can be inferred to be a parameter in the URI path for some HTTP based web API exporters.

 ```swift
 struct Bird: Identifiable {